Enhanced adic formalism and perverse t-structures for higher Artin stacks: Hyperdescent properties

 \begin{proof} Let us first show that (1) implies (2).
-By Proposition \ref{4pr:hyperdescent2}, to show (2), it suffices to show that every surjective morphism proper of finite diagonal (resp.\ proper, $1$-Artin, of separated diagonal) is of $\EO{\ge 0}{\Chparl}{*}{}$-descent.
-For this, we apply \cite{LZ}*{3.3.6}.
-Assumption (1) of \cite{LZ}*{3.3.6} follows from the dual of Lemma \ref{4le:real}.
-Assumption (2) of \cite{LZ}*{3.3.6} is (1).
+By Proposition \ref{4pr:hyperdescent2}, to show (2), it suffices to show that every surjective morphism proper of finite diagonal (resp.\ proper and $1$-Artin) is of $\EO{\geq 0}{\Chpar{}_\Box}{*}{}$-descent.
+For this, we apply \cite{LZ1}*{3.3.6}: condition (1) follows from the dual of Lemma \ref{4le:real}; the Beck--Chevalley condition (2) is simply part (1); condition (3) is clear.